EXPLAINER-What happens next in the Trump election interference case? | Politics

 ALSO READ

-Georgia's top court rejects Trump attempt to thwart prosecutor in 2020 election investigation

-Trump's classified documents case set for first pretrial conference hearing before Judge Cannon
+Trial in Trump classified documents case set for May 2024 -court document

-Trump says he has been notified he's a target of the US probe into efforts to overturn 2020 election

-Trump says he's been advised he's target of US investigation into efforts to overturn 2020 election